amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 assert.equal(hashMap.get('dog'), 1); // Good.
 Didn't got overwritten by art
 ```

-This `DecentHashMap` gets the job done but still there are some issues.
-We are using a very good hash function that doesn't produce duplicate values and that's great.
+This `DecentHashMap` gets the job done, but still, there are some issues.
+We are using a decent hash function that doesn't produce duplicate values, and that's great.
 However, we have two values in `bucket#0` and two more in `bucket#1`.
 How is that possible??

 Since we are using a limited bucket size of 2, even if the hash code is different all values will fit on the size of the array: